pierangeloveltri/STAMP/README.md

 2) if you have locally downloaded the updated version of the GTEx data, then the GUI can be run by connecting to https://stampgui-n2mm84ueuclex9zggm93jv.streamlit.app/

-   Dataset can be downloaded at:  https://gtexportal.org/home/  n
+   Dataset can be downloaded at:  https://gtexportal.org/home/